maybeanerd/iu-tech-talk/slides.md

 ---

-# ActivityPub

-### Uses ActivityStreams 2.0 for

-- Objects
-- Activities
-- Actors
-- Collections

----

-# Objects
+# ActivityStreams (2.0)

-### Most things in ActivityPub are an Object

-- any Activity
-- a Note
-  - It's a "post"
-- an Actor
-- a Collection
+- Also a W3C standard
-- everything else, essentially
+- Specifies underlying schemata used in ActivityPub
+- Includes things like: Object, Actor, Activity, Collection, Link
+- is implemented as serialized JSON-LD

 ---